 - Preferred Provider Organizations (PPO)—coverage that allows members to pay less for in-network doctors.

 - Exclusive Provider Organizations (EPO)—coverage of in-network which only covers doctors in the network.

 Individual health insurance plans typically cost less than family plans.
 However, residents obtaining healthcare for themselves will still need to learn about the different components and plan types in order to make the right decision.

 Learn About Short-Term Plans

 Short-term health insurance plans provide coverage for residents in transitional periods.
 This type of insurance typically only provides coverage for one year or less.
 It is most appropriate to purchase when residents are dismissed from a job and no longer receive coverage under their employer or are easing into Medicare and do not want to have a gap in their insurance.

-Additionally, residents who turned 2 years of age and can no longer stay on their family’s insurance should also consider short-term health care coverage.
+Additionally, once residents turn 26 years of age, they can no longer stay on their family’s insurance.
+They might also consider short-term health care coverage.
 A short-term health insurance plan can also be beneficial for residents who missed the open enrollment period in the healthcare marketplace.